LolaKreek/Cv-one-page/README.md

 ## Installation process
 - Install any IDE of your choice
-- Install node verion 18.14.2 or use nvm(Node version manager)
 - Clone repository
 - Install node modules by npm install
 - Start project npm run dev